-What problems can STDs cause during pregnancy?
+What problems can STDs cause for your baby during and after pregnancy?

-STDs may cause these problems during pregnancy:
+STDs can cause serious problems during pregnancy, including:

 - Birth defects.
 These are health conditions that are present at birth.
 Birth defects change the shape or function of one or more parts of the body.
 They can cause problems in overall health, how the body develops, or in how the body works.

 - Ectopic pregnancy.
 This is when a fertilized egg implants itself outside of the uterus (womb) and begins to grow.
 It can cause serious, dangerous problems for the mom and always ends in pregnancy loss.
 Most of the time, ectopic pregnancies are removed by surgery.